 On the campus map Guthrie Wing is marked in pink.

 Hambleden Wing was the first wing built at the Denmark Hill site back in 1909.
 It is the main entrance to the hospital and contains various clinical and administrative departments including King's Pharmacy.
-It also has a Help Desk where you can get directions to clinics, wards and services throughout the hospital.
+It also has a Help Desk - open seven days a week, 8am - 7pm - where you can get directions to clinics, wards and services throughout the hospital.

 On the campus map Hambleden Wing is marked in red.